MaximDrobchak/fullstack-apoollo-with-sqlite/README.md

-### This is my quick example for getting started with developing a web application.
+### This is my quick example for getting started with developing a simple web application.